 Baggage transfer |

-Our standard schedule of accommodation uses a mix of comfy and welcoming hotels, inns and B&Bs.
-Breakfast is included every morning and we book ensuite rooms whenever possible.
+The accommodation on our Hebridean Way Highlights trip uses a mix of welcoming hotels and stays as close to the route as possible.
+Breakfast is included every morning and we book ensuite rooms where we can.
 Unlike in the rest of the UK, most villages don’t have a pub or a restaurant, so we make greater use of hotels (with restaurants) than on our other UK holidays.
-We book accommodation as close to the route as possible, but should any off-route travel be necessary to reach your accommodation, this will be included in your trip.
-Your info pack contains full details of your accommodation including contact details, any taxis booked, and directions.

 Hutty and Comfy

-Due to the more limited accommodation options along the Hebridean Way, we don’t currently offer trips using more basic, or more comfy, accommodation than our classic itinerary.
-If you’d like to customise your accommodation in either of these ways, or in any way, please contact us and we’ll advise on the small ways we can alter your trip.
+Due to the limited accommodation options for walkers on the Hebrides we don't offer any comfier or more basic itineraries.
+If you'd like to customise your accommodation in any way, please contact us and we’ll advise on the small ways we can alter your trip.

 The Hebridean Way is a relatively new walk, launched in 2017.
 Our Highlights trip gives you the best sections of the full Hebridean Way from Vatersay to Stornoway on Lewis, using two ferries and crossing six causeways.
 After a careful review of the the route, we have chosen what we think are the 'Highlights' and then use comfortable taxis to connect those stages.
 Whilst you will still walk at least one section on each of the main islands, our Highlights trip will allow you to move along a little quicker, with more changes in scenery along the way.
 You will be staying in the comfiest accommodation as close to the route as possible.
 Every year we recce and update our routecards to inform you of any changes ahead of Summer.